 Interview with Johannes Norpoth, Coordinator of the civil society group in the German Partnership on Sustainable Textiles

-HEJSupport had the opportunity to talk to Johannes Norpoth, NGO Coordinator of the civil society group in the German Partnership on Sustainable Textiles.
+Jennifer Federico from HEJSupport had the opportunity to talk with Johannes Norpoth, NGO Coordinator of the civil society group in the German Partnership on Sustainable Textiles to discuss approaches towards sustainability in the textile sector.

 What does “sustainable textiles” mean to you?